vinay918/NLP_Tools/README.md

 4. Part of Speech (POS) tagging.
 5. Retaining nouns and verbs.

+UPDATE:
+1. Now contains similarity function to compute symmetric similarity of two bodies of text (by extracting key-concepts)

 (Within the context of my project, it is used to extract context from student writing to compare the similarity of pages in a network of pages and students, and to see its implication on the behavior of students with respect to the content of pages).